gjwajda/BrewerySupplyChainDapp/README.md

 a prototype decentralized application (dapp).
 The application allows someone to manage and audit blockchain product ownership as the product is transferred down the supply chain (ex. from growing hops to distributing to customers).
-Technologies include Node.js, Leveldb, Solidity, and Ethereum smart contracts.
+Technologies include Node.js, Solidity, and Ethereum smart contracts.

 ------------------------------------------------------------------------------